-Dose Escalation and Efficacy Study of mRNA 2416 for Intratumoral Injection Alone and in Combination With Durvalumab for Patients With Advanced Malignancies
+Dose Escalation and Efficacy Study of mRNA-2416 for Intratumoral Injection Alone and in Combination With Durvalumab for Participants With Advanced Malignancies

 - Written informed consent prior to completing any study-specific procedure